Abscessed Tooth

 For abscesses formed between teeth, the dentist hygienically cleans the area and empties the pus in the gum.
 In cases where the abscess is difficult to drain, the dentist drains it by surgery.
 Then, the dentist cleans the surface of the tooth root and gingiva so that the abscess does not recur.
 While this procedure is being applied, the patient does not feel pain as the area is anesthetized.

-If the infection persists, post root canal treatments will be necessary to remove the inflamed tissue.
+If the infection persists, post-root canal treatments will be necessary to remove the inflamed tissue.
 Thus, the dentist cleans the tip of the infected tooth root surgically.
-Even with surgery, if there is no result, the dentist extracts the tooth and the patient is treated with dental implants.
+Even with surgery, if there is no result, the dentist extracts the tooth and treats the patient with dental implants.

 Tooth Abscess Prevention